Abbottabad Commission Report: Contents

-Revealed by The Daily Telegraph British newspaper, the papers ultimately cleared the Government, armed forces, the establishment, and intelligence services of involvement in protection of the al-Qaeda chief.
+According to The Daily Telegraph, the papers ultimately cleared the Government of Pakistan, armed forces, the establishment, and intelligence services of involvement in protection of the al-Qaeda chief.
 American political critics have accused Pakistan officials of knowing more about Bin Laden's presence than they were letting on.
-United States had been long demanding Pakistan to declassify the papers of the reports, maintaining that it is important for the Pakistani and American public to see the report of Abbottabad Commission.
-All request had been dismissed by the Government of Pakistan.
+The United States had long maintained that it is important for the Pakistani and American public to see the report of Abbottabad Commission.
+All requests had been dismissed by the Government of Pakistan.